Tips for Applicants

 Be Mindful of Deadlines.

-Mount Mary has rolling admission for all undergraduate programs and some graduate programs, but many scholarships and financial aid opportunities have specific deadlines throughout the year.
+Mount Mary has rolling admission for all majors and programs, but many scholarships and financial aid opportunities have specific deadlines throughout the year.
 Some scholarship competitions may require proof of college acceptance in order to give you an award.

 Here’s a timeline of important dates at Mount Mary for undergraduate applicants:

 - Mid-January: The Layton Art Scholarship deadline is typically in the middle or end of January each year.

 - December 1: This is the priority deadline for filing FAFSA.
 You must file your FAFSA by this date in order to receive our one-time $500 Trustee Award from Mount Mary.

 Some Mount Mary graduate programs review applications only once or twice a year.
 If you’re applying for graduate study, check the graduate program’s admission requirements information for details on application deadlines.